Are Nootropics Safe? What to Know About Risks and Safe Use

 However, that’s not to say that nootropics come without risk.
 Nootropics work through various mechanisms, such as increasing blood flow to the brain, boosting neurotransmitter levels, or protecting neurons from oxidative stress.

 Because they all work uniquely, there’s no accurate way to determine how different nootropics will affect you.
-Every person’s experience will be unique, and you need to account for specific risk factors, like drug interactions or potential allergic reactions, in addition to regular side effects.
+Every person’s experience will be unique, and you need to account for specific risk factors, like drug interactions or potential allergic reactions, in addition to regular nootropic side effects.

 Before we break into the research surrounding nootropic safety, let’s take a look at some of the most popular synthetic and natural nootropics on the market and their individual benefits: